 Increasingly, back-office functions are being transitioned to offshore destinations to lower costs.

 Examples of this include global companies processing all invoicing functions to a central location e.g. India or payroll functions to the Philippines.

-Unlike traditional outsourcing functions like call centres, as the back-office functions are not customer facing there is less risk associated.
+Unlike traditional outsourcing functions like call centres, as the back-office functions are not customer-facing there is less risk associated.

-Popular destinations include the Philippines and India that offer significant savings as compared to conducting the same work in Australia.
+Even with COVID, popular destinations include the Philippines and India that offer significant savings as compared to conducting the same work in Australia.